 I have traveled to different countries for my professional assignments and training purposes and they include France, Italy, Switzerland, Germany, Netherlands, Bulgaria, Malaysia, Romania, Spain, South Africa, Austria, Poland, Qatar, Nepal and India among others.

 Though my real name is Mahmudul Hasan, I am popular in my pen names like Mahmud Moni, Moni Mahmud, Mrinmoy Bustan etc. I completed graduation in Bengali from Chittagong University in 2005 while getting a post-graduation from the same university in 2006.
 My better half Nazmun Nahar (Chumki) was involved in teaching at a college after obtaining her MPhil from the University of Dhaka.
-Our only child Shouhardo is seven years old and a student in the sixth grade at a local school here in North Rhine-Westphalia.
+Our only child Souhardo is a student in the sixth grade at a local school here in North Rhine-Westphalia (Germany).

 I was born in a village under Monohardi Upazila in the Narsingdi district in Bangladesh.
 My parents were in government service and I am the youngest of the five siblings.